 Successful public policy is as much about execution as theory.

-That's why as a first-year MPP student, you must take part in the Spring Policy Exercise (API-500M).
+That's why as a first-year MPP student, you will take part in Spring Exercise, a two-week simulation that is embedded in the Policy Design and Delivery course (API-501) but that draws on the whole MPP core.
 It gives you the chance to take the core tools and concepts you've studied all year and apply them in a setting that echoes professional reality.
 In many ways it's the bridge between your first-year core and your second-year Policy Analysis Exercise, which in turn leads to your subsequent professional work after graduation.

 During the Exercise, you are assigned to a five-person team and asked to develop practical policy recommendations for a senior decision maker on a policy issue developed by the MPP teaching team.
 You'll conduct research, attend expert panels and presentations that link the topic to your core courses, and work with your team to develop potential solutions.